ITU-BDSA23-GROUP9/Chirp/docs/report.md

 ##### Brief Description of Classes inside Chirp.Core

 Chirp.Core contains all the core functionality.
-In Chirp.Core, we have Data Transfer Objects for Cheeps and Authors, as well as interfaces for Author and Cheep Repositories.
+In Chirp.Core, we have Data Transfer Objects (DTOs) for Cheeps and Authors, as well as interfaces for Author and Cheep Repositories.
 Nothing inside Chirp.Core points to anything outside of Chirp.Core.
-There is an associative relationship between the DTOs and the repositories, since the repositories use DTOS to create cheeps and authors, get cheeps and name of authors, follow authors etc. The interface repositories provide an interface contract for the repository implementation that will transfer structured data between different layers of the application and use DTOs as a standardized communication contract in this regard.
+There is an associative relationship between the DTOs and the repositories, since the repositories use the DTOs to create cheeps and authors, get cheeps and name of authors, follow authors etc. The interface repositories provide an interface contract for the repository implementation that will transfer structured data between different layers of the application and use DTOs as a standardized communication contract in this regard.

 ##### Brief Description of Classes inside Chirp.Infrastructure

-Inside Chirp.Infrastructure, we have the concrete implementation of our Repositories.
-These implement the interfaces from Chirp.Core, which we just described,.
+Inside Chirp.Infrastructure, we have the concrete implementation of our Repositories, named CheepRepository and AuthorRepository.
+These implement the interfaces from Chirp.Core, which we just described.

 ##### Brief Description of Classes inside Chirp&#46;Web

+Inside of Chirp&#46;Web, we have our Program.cs, which is the class the program is run from.
+It has the fields WebApplicationBuilder builder and WebApplication app, which are used for encapsulating the app's services and middleware and for building the web application, setting up authentication and services necessary to make the application run.

 ## Architecture — In the small